wonsunahn/CS1632_DrunkCarnivalShooter/README.md

 property at that point of execution.
 There are two options to insert these
 assertions:

 1. The assertions be embedded in your program code in the form of Java assert statements.
-This is useful in the context of systems testing your code as these assertions will be checked while your system is running.
+It is sometimes useful to have these assertions checked while your system is deployed in the production site, especially if the assertions can prevent a catastrophic event.
 But this has the drawback that your testing code is mixed in with your implementation code which is not good for code readability and/or maintenance.
-Also, it is hard to apply unit testing in a systematic way.

 1. The other option is to use JPF as part of the JUnit testing framework.
    JUnit will check for defects by checking postconditions using JUnit